These days a solid cyber security strategy is not just a “nice to have”. It’s more of a necessity.

 There’s many different ways it could happen.
 But, how do these incidents cause damage, sometimes irreparable, to a business?

 The biggest source of damage is of course financial loss.
 Above all, whether intentional or accidental, a cyber incident will cost you a significant amount of time and money.
-This generally comes down to:
+Costs can arise from:

 - Loss of productivity and sales